 The bottom line?
 Lock your doors when you leave and when you come home.

-Here's what you can do to strengthen the door itself:
+Here’s what you can do to strengthen the door against physical attacks:

 By protecting the hinges, lock hardware holes, and strike plate, your door can withstand everything short of a vehicular battering ram.
 Products like the Door Devil offer a convenient solution.

 Get to know your neighbors and form relationships with them.
-Good neighbors look out for you and let you know if there is any suspicious behavior around your home.
+Good neighbors look out for you and will notify you if they sense anything is amiss.

-Neighbors get used to seeing the types of visitors and behaviors that occur around your home and the times at which they occur.
+Neighbors get used to seeing the types of visitors who frequent your property and behaviors that occur around your home and the times at which they occur.
 They can easily spot a stranger who should not be there and alert you if they suspect something is wrong.

 Remember, criminals strike when opportunity presents itself.
 They don’t take a day off during a storm or power outage.
 Be extra vigilant if the weather is bad and your view of your yard is obstructed by rain, snow, or fog.